TechnicalPursuit/TIBET/doc/markdown/tibet-resource.1.md

 ## TIBET SHELL

-This command has no client-side TSH peer command.
+This server-side CLI command builds a command line for execution by the client-side `:resource` command.
+That command relies on reflection and other metadata to determine all run-time resources which are appropriate for the targeted type or build operation.

 ## TROUBLESHOOTING